-Executive Director Arnold reminded the Board of the two Austin Gardens funds with Oak Park River Forest Community Foundation and explained that the one was strictly for the upkeep of the park and arts that was set up by the family and the other account has been setup with the disbursements taken for upkeep of the park and to repair damage from the Albion building.
-Festival Theater will not receive their annual \$6,000 as it was distributed to them last year and it was not used due to the pandemic.
-The Board discussed the disbursements into the fund for maintenance and if there was staff monitoring damage to the park from the Albion building.
+Executive Director Arnold reminded the Board of the two Austin Gardens funds with Oak Park River Forest Community Foundation and explained that the one was strictly for the upkeep of the park and arts that was set up by the family.
+PDOP will take distribution for sealing the AGEEC and for plant damage to the park's east planting area due to dogs.
 No action is needed by the Board on this item.